4.9

 What is a consumer proposal?

-Advantages of a consumer proposal: is a consumer proposal worth it?
+Advantages of a consumer proposal

 Which debts are included in a consumer proposal?